veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 ### `@constructor`

 Marks a function as a constructor.
-The compiler requires a `@constructor` annotation for any function that is used with the `new` keyword
+The compiler requires a `@constructor` annotation for any function that is used with the `new` keyword.  @constructor should be omitted from EcmaScript `class` constructor methods and `goog.defineClass` constructor methods.

 ```javascript
 /**